FelipeViana2018/database_connection/README.md

 ### Prerequisites

-You need Python 3.6 or later to run bokeh.
+You need Python 3+.
 You can have multiple Python versions (2.x and 3.x) installed on the same system without problems.
 ```
-PyYAML>=3.10
-python-dateutil>=2.1
-Jinja2>=2.7
-numpy>=1.11.3
-pillow>=4.0
-packaging>=16.8
-tornado>=5
-typing_extensions >=3.7.4

 ```

 ### Installing

-These Bokeh dependencies are best obtained via the Anaconda Python Distribution, which was designed to include robust versions of popular libraries for the Python scientific and data analysis stacks.

 If you are already an Anaconda user, you can simply run the command:

 ```
-conda install bokeh
+pip install pymysql
 ```

-or by pip
+pip install pymongo
 ```
-pip install bokeh
+pip install psycopg2
 ```

 ## Running the tests